special education quote

 Storytelling, Immersion and SEN

-The power of Storytelling.
+The power of Immersive Storytelling in Schools.

 I am a great fan of the power of storytelling in learning, it is enjoyable, fun, can be used to deliver messages or reinforce concepts or expected behaviours.
 My Mum owns a children’s bookshop in Herne Bay (Click Here for Site) and leads storytelling sessions in local schools.
 So I am just following in her footsteps.